oriangeneral/Shafririm/README.md

 ## Configuration

+This section covers how to configure the build tasks, the server and the application itself.

+### Build Configuration - `config.js`

 You can set some configuration for TypeScript in `tsconfig.json` and in `tslint.json`.
 All other configuration can be found in `config.js`.

+Please take a closer look at the `config.js` file comment's on the configuration properties for more detailed explanations.

 > Most `src` properties will support a string or an array if not stated otherwise.
 > Please refer to the `config.js` default values to learn more about how to provide
 > the correct values.

-### Build Configuration - `config.js`

-Please take a look at the `config.js` file comment's on the configuration properties for more detailed explanations.

 #### config.mode